0xReisearch/hanabi-1/example_data/README.md

 **Requirements:**
 - Must be hourly data with no missing hours
+- Timestamps must be in milliseconds since epoch (Unix timestamp * 1000)
 - Timestamps must be in ascending order
 - No missing values allowed
 - At least 12 consecutive hours for prediction (more for training)